jacksoncharles/laravel-searchable-endpoints/README.md

 ## Example Implmenetation
-In the following controller implementation I have bound an interface to a repository and injected the repository into the construct on my controller.
+In the following controller implementation I have bound an interface to a repository and injected the repository into the construct of my controller.

 ```
 ...